FAR-Lab/RealtimeAudioClassification/Information-flow-and-the-underlying-idea.md

 Have a look at the section **transforming data-sets** In the Setup Notebook.
 There we show how the data is being transformed and have scripts ready to do that for both the cats-and-dogs data set and the urban-sounds dataset.

 ## Squishing time  - taking a snapshot

+Spectrograms
+What do they do for us
+Why 224x224
+What is Mel spectrum
+Whats is hop-length what is fftCount

+The values don't matter as much.
+What is important is consistency among generating and using the system We generate data and then we use it to train a normal image net neural nentwork.